chr15m/hoc-2024/slides/slides.md

 This is an easy way to install specific versions of node.
 If you want to use homebrew or your OS packages that's fine too, as long as your version of node is recent enough to run the examples.

-Let's pause here for a moment to make sure everybody is caught up.

-- Has everybody run the script?
-- Does anybody need to upgrade their node version?
 -->

 ---